microlinkhq/www/src/pages/blog/proxy-capabilities.md

 - Your IP address is blacklisted (e.g., performing request from a data center).
 - You have to validate your identity (e.g., filling a CAPTCHA).

-You can quickly face these problems when you send enough traffic to popular sites, like Instagram or Bloomberg, which, in turn, makes getting a successful response inconsistent.
+You can quickly face these problems when sending enough traffic to popular sites, like Instagram or Bloomberg, which, in turn, makes getting a successful response inconsistent.

 ## Resolving URLs gracefully

-Wouldn't it be nice if every time you want to retrieve data from any URL, the Microlink API just returns the data, all while handling any of the above problems transparently?
+Wouldn't it be nice if every time you want to retrieve data from any URL, the Microlink API just returned the data all while handling any of the problems above transparently?

 ![](https://i.imgur.com/8uvahxZ.png)

 <Figcaption>No additional setup needed, just a Microlink Pro plan.</Figcaption>

 That's exactly what **Microlink Proxy** layer does.
 No failures.
 No maintaince.
-You don't need to do nothing additional.
-It just works™️.
+You don't need to do anything additional.
+It just works™.

 The **Microlink Proxy** is enabled for all [Microlink Pro](/#pricing) plans and it will handle all the situations for the [Top 500](https://github.com/Kikobeats/top-sites) most popular worldwide websites, in a transparent way, by default.

-Just for informational purpose, you can check if a specific request was resolved using the proxy layer checking `x-fetch-mode` response header.
+Just for informational purposes, you can check if a specific request was resolved using the proxy layer by checking `x-fetch-mode` response header.

 ```bash
 $ microlink https://www.bloomberg.com/news/articles/2016-05-24/as-zenefits-stumbles-gusto-goes-head-on-by-selling-insurance